 No-cost extensions: Extensions in the project period that do not involve additional funds are called no-cost extensions.
 They are usually necessary when work on the project takes longer than anticipated—not simply because grant funds remain at the end of the original project period.
 Most federal funding agencies provide up to a year’s extension as a routine matter, but require review and approval of subsequent extensions.
-Contact the director of faculty grants and the associate comptroller as soon as possible, because extension requests may be subject to deadlines.
+Contact the director of faculty grants and the associate comptroller as soon as possible, as extension requests are subject to deadlines.

-Change of PI/PD’s level of effort and changes in objectives or scope of the project: A change of either type will require the advance approval of the funding agency.
+Change of PI/PD’s level of effort and changes in objectives/scope of the project: A change of either type will require the advance approval of the funding agency.
 The PI/PD should discuss plans with the director of faculty grants and associate comptroller to assist in re-budgeting and accurate effort reporting.

 Grant transfers: When a PI/PD leaves Trinity with substantial time and money remaining in a funded research project, transferring the grant to the new institution is usually the appropriate course.
 Contact the director of faculty grants and the associate comptroller as soon as possible; transfers may take some time to complete.